gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 StarCraft.

 StarCraft had been wonderful when we had our entire little friend group built around the game.
 It was so much fun.
-I one time played on Husky's Arcade w/ Subs games (I was the MVP zergling, but alas, Husky has since removed all of his StarCraft videos which I'm honestly still a bit bitter about -- that's StarCraft history he just essentially erased in one fell swoop).
+I one time played on Husky's Arcade w/ Subs games[^husky].
 We did Funday Mondays.
 Linked TeamLiquid posts and Reddit posts about funny clips or images (I remember one of my favorite images was one of Life during an interview where two microphones were unfortunately placed right over his eyes).
 I dreamed (I know, silly) of possibly even being a professional StarCraft player someday.

+[^husky]: {-}
+  I was the MVP zergling, but alas, Husky has since removed all of his StarCraft videos which I'm honestly still a bit bitter about -- that's StarCraft history he essentially erased in one fell swoop.

 But StarCraft stopped being fun in our junior year of high school, and the club fell apart.
 I never looked back.
 As an act of almost rebellion, I made a League of Legends account and started playing.
 So it's been ever since.
 It's what gaming always was supposed to be at its core for me: fun.

-# Why Riot?
+## Why Riot?

 I graduated high school as a pretty "OP" student.
 I had perfect grades, an essentially perfect SAT score, and was a prolific debater and Science Olympiad competitor.
 I didn't do it for the applications though -- I really did just